taylanot/GP-INHOUSE/README.txt

 #### HOME MADE GP TOOLS with autograd ####

 - This project could be utilized to perform Multi-fidelity Gaussian Process Regression, based on Forrester et al. 2007 and Perdikaris et al. 2016
-- Need packages autograd, numpy, scipy.
+- Needed packages autograd, numpy, scipy.
 ------------------------------------------------------------------------------
 * TO IMPROVE:
 - More than two fidelity implementation.